wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-ballerina-websocket-endpoint-via-a-service.md

 # Expose a Ballerina WebSocket Endpoint via a Service

-Choreo allows you to create and deploy applications in your preferred programming language.
-This guide shows you how to deploy a service component that exposes a WebSocket API using the Ballerina language in Choreo.
+Choreo allows you to create and deploy applications in your preferred programming language, offering a seamless platform for building dynamic and scalable solutions.
+This guide walks you through the steps to deploy a WebSocket service using the Ballerina language.
 No prior knowledge of the Ballerina language is required to follow this guide.

-WebSocket protocols enable two-way communication between a client and a server over a persistent TCP connection.
+WebSockets provide real-time, two-way communication between a client and server over a persistent TCP connection.
 This makes WebSocket APIs ideal for applications that require real time updates.

+In this guide, you will:

+- Build a simple WebSocket service using a sample implementation in Ballerina.
-By following this guide, you will build a WebSocket service component in Ballerina and deploy it on Choreo, allowing any WebSocket client application to establish a connection and exchange messages in real-time with your service.
+- Deploy the servicen in Choreo, allowing any WebSocket client application to establish a connection and exchange real-time messagess with your service.

-This guide shows how to build a simple chat server and deploy it in Choreo using Ballerina.

 ## Prerequisites